-I Googled the phrase “brand yourself as an expert” — in quotes so I’d only get results on that specific phrase — and came up with more than 350,000 results.
-That’s a lot of people handing out misguided advice.
+I Googled the phrase “brand yourself as an expert” — in quotes so I’d only get results on that specific phrase — and came up with nearly 2 million results.
+That’s a lot of people potentially handing out misguided advice.

 So if you’re NOT an expert at anything, does that mean you can’t brand yourself?
 Well of course not.

 Branding is about defining the value you offer the people you’re trying to influence.
 And it comes from differentiating what you have to offer over others offering similar value.

 In job search, you need to identify and target employers who are a good mutual fit . . . those who need your unique combination of qualifications, skills and personal traits.

 You may not be an expert at any one thing, but you’re probably really, really good at doing a few things that will help your target employers meet their current challenges.